Winter 2019 – Session 3

-El Evangelio de Juan (Annette’s office, upstairs)
+El Evangelio de Juan, parte 2 (Ministry House, upstairs)

 El Evangelio de Juan ha enriquecido la vida de los cristianos y cristianas a través de los siglos.
 Por ello, aquí proveemos una introducción a las secciones mayores y las temas y figuras más prominentes de cada capitulo.
 Reflexionaremos sobre las implicaciones del mensaje de este Evangelio para nuestra vida personal y comunitaria.

 For this introduction to the Gospel of John in Spanish, we welcome those with even a basic knowledge of the language to join us.
 We will read together the text, paying attention to the main characters and theological themes.
 We will also discuss some implications of the message of the Gospel to contemporary life.

 Carlos Sosa Siliezar was born and raised in Guatemala, Central America, and currently teaches New Testament at Wheaton College.
 He and his wife, Gaby, are recent new members of Immanuel.
 They have two sons, Scott and Daniel.